UoB-COMSM0166/2025-group-19/README.md

 ### Whimsical Wireframe

-We use Whimsical to store and organize our `brainstorming drafts`, `level wireframes`, `mind maps`, and other project ideas.
+We use Whimsical to store and organise our `brainstorming drafts`, `level wireframes`, `mind maps`, and other project ideas.
 It provides real-time collaboration, allowing our team to work together seamlessly, co-edit documents, and share feedback instantly.
 Additionally, the sticky note feature enables quick discussions and idea exchanges, fostering smooth communication within the team.
 Its intuitive interface and versatile tools make it an essential part of our workflow for efficient planning and coordination.

 <p align="center">
-  <b>Figure 14</b><br>
+  <b>Figure 20</b><br>
   <i>Whimsical</i><br>
   <img src="./assets/whimsical.gif" width="600" alt="Block" style="border: 5px solid black;">
 </p>